kant2002/lean_samples/json/README.md

-# datatypes
+# json

-Simple how to use datatypes.
+Simple how to use JSON.

 ```
 lake build -R
-lake exe datatypes
+lake exe json
 ```

 In this sample collected information about: